CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 On systemic realities and the limits of CBT for adults with childhood trauma

 If you are a racialized person in a racist society, your nervous system is responding to a real and ongoing threat.
 If you are a woman after being assaulted by a man, your fear isn’t irrational.
 If you are an immigrant in a country with a hostile immigration policy, your fear is not irrational.
 If you are a trans woman scared to enter a female washroom, your fear isn’t irrational.
-If you grew up poor and still carry the hypervigilance of economic precarity, that is not a distorted schema — it is a memory of something real.
+If you grew up poor and still carry the hypervigilance of economic insecurity, that is not a distorted schema.
+It is a memory of something real.
+Read more: LGBTQ Trauma Recovery.

 For adults with childhood trauma who also carry systemic oppression, healing means finding ways to be with what you carry and protect your safety as much as possible — without allowing it to control your life.
 The real question is often: how can I become the best version of myself despite the circumstances I am in?